-2019 is a very special year for me, for the eagle-eyed among you, you’ll see that I first started making traditional Irish musical instruments in 1979 (it’s on the McNeela logo!).
-I made my very first bodhrán and sold it 40 years ago and haven’t looked back since then.
+This brand new McNeela Music T-Shirt is part of a celebration.
+2019 is a very special year for me.
+For the eagle-eyed among you, you’ll see that I first started making traditional Irish musical instruments in 1979.
+(It’s on the McNeela logo!)
+I made my very first bodhran and sold it 40 years ago, and haven’t looked back since!

-I’ll be marking the occasion in lots of ways for the rest of the year but have been asked so many times if I sell t-shirts that I thought it was high-time to get something done up.
+I’ll be marking the occasion in lots of ways for the rest of the year, but I’ve been asked so many times if I sell t-shirts that I thought it was high time to have one made.

-I chose a grey poly-cotton blend tee because it’s extremely soft, very comfortable to wear, looks fantastic on and is a great unisex style.
-The ink is a greyish off-white and I wanted the ink to become part of the t-shirt and wanted the design to age with the t-shirt – I hate cracking plastic prints on t-shirts – so Vinny suggested using discharge ink which works by replacing the colour of the t-shirt’s cotton fibres with a fresh colour pigment leaving the print soft and fully integrated with the t-shirt, rather than a print on top of it.
+I chose a grey polycotton blend tee because it’s extremely soft, very comfortable to wear, looks fantastic on and is a great unisex style.
+The ink is a greyish off-white.
+I wanted the ink to become part of the t-shirt and wanted the design to age with the t-shirt.
+I hate cracking plastic prints on t-shirts.
+So Vinny suggested using discharge ink which works by replacing the colour of the t-shirt’s cotton fibres with a fresh colour pigment, leaving the print soft and fully integrated with the t-shirt, rather than a print on top of it.

-Take a look at the screen printing process, it brings me back to the days when I used to screen print my bodhráns.
+Take a look at the screen printing process bel0w.
+It brings me back to the days when I used to screen print my bodhráns!

 Needless to say, I’m thrilled with the results!
 Thanks Vinny, Paul and the rest of the lads.
 Míle buíochas as obair den scoth.